-This is a plant in which both the leaves and the fruit are used for medicinal purposes.
+The bitter melon is a plant in which both the leaves and the fruit are used for medicinal purposes.
 And yes, it is bitter.
 However, the sweet benefits you will gain from using this plant will suffice for the bitter taste.
+One benefit could be diabetes control.
+This plant has gained the reputation of being great for diabetics.
 Some Asian countries use the plant as a vegetable.
 It is popularly used in stir fry.

 Other Names for Bitter Melon